 A leader is uniquely positioned to influence organizational culture, make a positive impact, and advance the growth of others.
-Their fluency in ADEI can set the standard for the organization and define its limits.
+Their fluency in inclusive excellence can set the standard for the organization and define its limits.
 Inclusive leadership, as both a style and a framework for supporting strategy and change, is a skill that requires continuous development, experimentation, and refinement.
-Developing inclusive leaders supports the BIPOC community and strengthens organizations.
+Developing inclusive leaders to support all librarians and strengthen organizations.